mrash/afl-cov/README.md

 inactive :-(

 It has several improvements:
- * Much, much faster!
+ * Much, much faster (thanks to @domenukk)!
  * afl-cov now accepts "@@" like AFL++ in the target command parameters
  * afl-cov now can send to targets that read on stdin (just omit @@)
- * afl-cov has a timeout -T option to hangs are not an issue, default 5s
+ * afl-cov has a timeout -T option, so hangs are not an issue. default: 5s
  * afl-cov.sh makes using afl-cov easier (just needs two parameters)
- * afl-cov-build.sh makes builing a target for coverage easier, just type `afl-cov-build.sh make`
+ * afl-cov-build.sh makes builing a target for coverage easier, just type e.g.
+   `afl-cov-build.sh ./configure ; make`
- * afl-cov/afl-cov.sh/afl-cov-build.sh now support clang coverage, just add -c to afl-cov.sh/afl-cov-build.sh (--clang for afl-cov)
+ * afl-cov/afl-cov.sh/afl-cov-build.sh now support clang coverage, just add -c to afl-cov.sh/afl-cov-build.sh and --clang for afl-cov
  * afl-stat.sh shows the statistics of a run (in progress or completed)

 Enjoy!

-Marc "vanHauser" Heuse
+Marc "van Hauser" Heuse

 ## Introduction
 `afl-cov` uses test case files produced by the
-[AFL fuzzer](http://lcamtuf.coredump.cx/afl/) `afl-fuzz` to generate gcov code coverage results for a targeted binary.
+[AFL++ fuzzer](http://github.com/AFLplusplus/aflplusplus) `afl-fuzz` to generate gcov code coverage results for a targeted binary.
 Code coverage is interpreted from one case to the next by `afl-cov` in order to determine which new functions and lines are hit by AFL with each new test case.
 Further, `afl-cov` allows for